Jendzej/authenticationapp/README.md

 - Now, you can run server:

     'py manage.py runserver' or 'python manage.py runserver'

+WITH DOCKER:
+- run this command in mainapp directory to build docker image:

+  'docker build . -t django_app'

+- Then, run this command to start container:

+  'docker-compose up'

 If you passed the steps correctly, app should work at this url : 'http:127.0.0.1:8000/'\
 To sign up new user enter : 'http:127.0.0.1:8000/accounts/signup'